mitrefccace/managementportal/README.md

 # ACE Management Portal Project

-The Management Portal consists of two components, the Management and CDR dashboards.
+The ACE Management Portal consists of two components, the Management and Call Detail Record (CDR) dashboards.
 These dashboards present the manager with information about the operations of the call center and information about incoming calls.

 ### SSL Configuration
 1. ACE software uses SSL which requires a valid key and certificate